joemoose/dungeoneers.d20/docs/play.md

 ## Luck

-You can decrease (burn) your LUCK attribute score to change the dice roll results for other attribute checks.
-Add or remove the amount of LUCK you want to burn from the result of an attribute check.
-Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have a disadvantage and possibly other woeful effects.
-LUCK can’t be less than zero.
+You can decrease (burn) your LUCK attribute score to change the results of dice rolls.
+Remove one point of LUCK for each point you want to add or remove from the results of any dice roll.
+Your LUCK score can’t be decreased to less than zero.

-The GM may sometimes call for a LUCK check if an outcome is random and your other attributes don’t apply.
+Be warned: running out of LUCK (the score becoming zero) will cause your dice rolls to have a disadvantage and possibly other woeful effects, per the GM.

+The LUCK attribute applies only to player characters, not hirelings, monsters, or other non-player characters controlled by the GM.

 !!! note

-		Luck applies only to player characters, not hirelings, monsters, or any other non-player characters controlled by the GM.
+		- If burning your LUCK changes the results of an attribute check to the score required for a critical success or failure, the roll *does not* become a critical result.
+Critical successes and failures occur only on natural dice rolls—before applying any LUCK modifiers.
+		- The same holds for critical damage.
+If burning your LUCK changes the damage to a weapon's maximum, the attack *is not* considered a critical hit.
+Critical hits occur only on natural rolls of a weapon's maximum damage.

 !!! tip